 Uniquely in Europe, the organic kelp is not dried, but sorted, cut into noodles and ‘tagliatelle’ shaped products, then blanched and vacuum packed and frozen at their facility on Rathlin Island.
 This process means it is ready to use, verdant green, very low in salt (.2grms per 100grms) and hugely versatile.

-The ready to use can be used in a salad, in soups, stir fries, as a garnish, as an ingredient in sauces and condiments.
+This ready to use product can be used in a salad, in soups, stir fries, as a garnish, as an ingredient in sauces and condiments.
 It can also be put through a processor and added to bread and pasta dough, giving added moisture, enhanced appearance and that subtle ocean taste.

 Islander Kelp has more calcium, iron and roughage than any other vegetable – it is a true super food.
 Like they say; good for the ocean, good to eat, good for you.